Skip to main content

 What are the Challenges and Risks of Implementing IAM?

-When creating an IAM implementation and continuing maintenance procedures, there are five identity and access management challenges and risks that users must consider.
-Let’s have a look at the challenges and risks associated with IAM implementation.
+When creating an IAM implementation and continuing maintenance procedures, users must consider five identity and access management challenges and risks.
+Let’s examine the challenges and risks associated with IAM implementation.

 1) User Password Fatigue

-Passwords are now essential for maintaining and administering any online account because external threats are so common.
-Institutions in the public, private, and federal sectors continue to depend on online accounts to carry out essential business operations.
+Passwords are essential for maintaining and administering any online account because external threats are common.
+Public, private, and federal sector institutions continue to depend on online accounts to carry out essential business operations.
 It requires users to create multiple passwords.
 Users frequently use the same password for several accounts.
 Therefore, if one is compromised, it is also possible for other accounts to be readily compromised.

 2) Multi-Factor Authentication

 Although multifactor authentication has some potential benefits, it is not user-friendly.
-Government employees and contractors are frequently required to carry a different access card or RSA token if they need access to numerous networks and systems.
-Some users choose to view using a webcam when using their RSA tokens because it can be difficult to handle.
-Although it is frequently used for high-value applications, multifactor authentication is not entirely secure.
+Government employees and contractors must frequently carry a different access card or RSA token to access numerous networks and systems.
+Some users view using a webcam when using their RSA tokens because it can be difficult to handle.
+Although frequently used for high-value applications, multifactor authentication is not entirely secure.

 3) Cloud Applications

-The use of cloud-based apps has increased significantly, allowing for a connected, worldwide workforce.
+Cloud-based apps have increased significantly, allowing for a connected, worldwide workforce.
 However, it becomes difficult to determine who has access to information when numerous cloud platforms are running.

 4) Managing Access for Remote Work

-Accessibility through the internet-connected device is one of the major advantages of cloud applications.
-But as there are more apps, there are also more URLs and passwords to monitor, and as mobile device use increases, there are more access points to support and manage.
+Accessibility through an internet-connected device is one of the major advantages of cloud applications.
+However, as there are more apps, there are also more URLs and passwords to monitor, and as mobile device use increases, there are more access points to support and manage.
 Moreover, with the current IAM trends, IT organizations must enable access across several devices and platforms without sacrificing security.

 5) Multiple Applications for Different Administration Models